jepegit/cellpy/docs/formats.rst

     print cellpydata.cellpy_datadir

-The data for the run(s) are stored in the class attribute `cellpydata.tests`.
+The data for the run(s) are stored in the class attribute `cellpydata.tests` (this will most likely change in future versions).
 This attribute is just a list of runs (each run is a `cellpy.cellreader.dataset` instance).
 This implies that you can store many runs in one `cellpydata` instance.
 Sometimes this can be necessary, but it is recommended to only store one run in one instance.
 Most of the